Auckland University Field Club centenary reunion

 Join us to celebrate 100 years since the founding of Auckland University Field Club!

 Centenary reunion Saturday 1 and Sunday 2 October.
-Save the date.
+Book now!

 Established in 1922 by members of the University’s Natural Sciences departments, the Auckland University Field Club (AUFC) was, until 1992, a hub for science students and those who enjoyed the outdoors – along with the camaraderie and strong friendships formed on field trips and regular lunchtime gatherings.